shibing624/CodeAssist/README.md

 # Feature
 - GPT2-based code completion
 - Code completion for Python, other language is coming soon
-- Line and block completion
+- Line and block code completion
 - Train(Fine-tune GPT2) and predict model with your own data

 # Install